openvinotoolkit/model_server/docs/ovms_quickstart.md

 ### Step 8: Review the Results

 In the current folder, you can find files containing inference results.
-In our case, it will be an modified input image with bounding boxes indicating detected objects and their labels.
+In our case, it will be a modified input image with bounding boxes indicating detected objects and their labels.

 ![Inference results](quickstart_result.jpeg)